+I love the way restaurants decorate for Christmas in New York City.
+Already eclectic and creative businesses add a bit of romance by stringing up wreaths, garlands, lights, and ornaments.
 The warm tones and lighting create the perfect refuge from otherwise cold and gray winters in NYC.
-And you’d be surprise how quickly you lose track of time sipping on holiday cocktails while hanging with friends.
+And you’d be surprised how quickly you lose track of time sipping on holiday cocktails while hanging with friends.

-But with so many sensational places to eat in this big city it can be hard to know what warrants a visit, especially if you’re only here for a short amount of time.
-That’s why I, a NY local spent the time creating this list of my personal favorites.
+But with so many sensational places to eat in this big city, it can be hard to know what warrants a visit, especially if you’re only here for a short amount of time.
+I hope you find my personal list of the best Christmas restaurants in New York City helpful, so without further ado, let’s get jolly!

 Best Christmas Themed Restaurants in New York City